Updated August 2017

 The Role of a Parent

 We believe a partnership among parents, coaches, and players provides a foundation for a successful athletic program and team experience.
 Your support is crucial to the confidence, progress, and performance of your child.
-Parents should be enthusiastic and encouraging.
-Supporting our children in doing their best at whatever level they participate.
-Be positive as they progress towards them.
+Parents should be enthusiastic, encouraging, and supportive of our children in doing their best at whatever level they participate.
+Be positive as they progress through the season.
 We urge you to let the coach be the coach.
 Regardless of a parent's own sports experience, please do not publicly criticize the coach or teammates.
 It is crucial to the team's spirit and success that players develop a respect for their coach and teammates.
 Finally, we ask all PDS community members to demonstrate good sportsmanship at all times.

 Team Parents: If you would like to become a formal "Team Parent" and help expedite communication, coordinate special things for the team during the season, and coordinate the season-ending "breakout session," then please contact your child's coach.
 An involved Team Parent is very important to the positive experience that our teams have during the season.